firefoxfoxthrot/developer-web-site/_pages/architecture.md

 ## How the Gordian Architecture Supports Gordian Principles

-The Gordian architecture supports the four [Gordian Principles](/principles/) as follows:
+The Gordian Architecture supports the four [Gordian Principles](/principles/) as follows:

 * **Independence.** Users can choose which applications to use within an open ecosystem.